The new Standard Window

 The LFS information is more noticable.

-Below the Commit Message text field the commit history of the current branch is shown (up to the first pushed commit).
+Below the Commit Message text field the recent commits of the current branch is shown (up to the first pushed commit).
 This serves as orientation and allows to reuse commit messages by clicking them.
 Note, that clicking the HEAD commit also selects the Amend checkbox.

 If files are staged, Commit will commit these files.
 If no file is staged: